 - For web service, check the encryption of login authentication token

 There are also plenty of security testing tools to help to analyze the security of your mobile app.
 Some of the effective ones include Android Debug Bridge, iPad File Explorer, QARK, Clang Static Analyzer, Smart Phone Dumb Apps, and OWA SP Zed Attack Proxy Project.

 7. Use only updated libraries

 One of the common elements prone to attacks is libraries.
 The risk is directly proportional to the length of your code.
 When working on your mobile application, use only the latest version of libraries with all available improvements and changes to avoid security breaches.
-This is applicable with proprietary code, open-source, or a combination of these two.
+This is applicable to proprietary code, open-source, or a combination of these two.

 8. Impose Access Policies

 Mobile app development must be in sync with the corporate policies of the organization’s IT administrators.
-Similarly, it should also comply by the App Stores in which it will be listed, including Google Play Store and App Store of Apple.
+Similarly, it should also comply with the App Stores in which it will be listed, including Google Play Store and App Store of Apple.
 Similarly, by using secure frameworks, it is possible to reduce the attack surface of your application.

 If you apply every strategy discussed above, it would be virtually impossible for a hacker to penetrate your app.
 However, it is equally important to stay updated with the latest tools and techniques revolving around cybersecurity to further shield your app.
 Similarly, keep track of malpractices by attackers for data breaches and threats.
-The best part about above-discussed methods is that they are quick easy to implement.
+The best part about the above-discussed methods is that they are quick easy to implement.
 Also, you can always take the support of mobile app development companies and mobile app security experts for the best results.